lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

 We want to present the created blogposts in a UITableView.

-Create a Controller named `TimelineViewController` which inherits from UITableViewController.
+Create a controller named `TimelineViewController` which inherits from UITableViewController.
 This is what the controller looks like: